lloydmeta/schwatcher/README.md

    to new files or folders created/deleted after registration.
 Currently, the plan is to have developers handle this themselves in the callback functions.
 6. Any event on a file path will bubble up to its immediate parent folder path.
-This means that if both a file and it's parent directory are registered for callbacks, both set of callbacks will be fired.
+This means that if both a file and it's parent directory are registered for callbacks, both sets of callbacks will be fired.

 As a result of note 6, you may want to think twice about registering recursive callbacks for `ENTRY_DELETE` because if a directory is deleted within a directory, 2 callbacks will be fired, once for the path registered for the deleted directory